-- Borrowing of earth shall not be done continuously.
-Slopes of edges shall be maintained not steeper than 1:4. - Top soil (15 cm) from all areas may be preserved in stockpiles and utilized for redevelopment of borrow/quarry areas. - Borrow pit shall be developed as far as possible from the River side, where the inner edge of any borrow pit shall be not less than 15 m away from the toe bank.
+- ❖ Borrowing of earth shall not be done continuously.
+Slopes of edges shall be maintained not steeper than 1:4. - Top soil (15 cm) from all areas may be preserved in stockpiles and utilized for redevelopment of borrow/quarry areas. - ❖ Borrow pit shall be developed as far as possible from the River side, where the inner edge of any borrow pit shall be not less than 15 m away from the toe bank.
 As per as the borrow pits on the rear on landside are considered, it is to be avoided.
 Where it is unavoidable a berm, at least 25 m wide shall be left between borrow pits and toe bank.
 The toe of the bank on the rear side shall have a cover of 0.75 m to 1.25 m over the saturation line drawn at a slope of 1:6 from the high flood level on the River side. - Borrowing of earth may not be carried out on productive land.
-In the event that such an occasion arises, the contractor has to obtain permission from the supervising engineer. - Sources of borrow areas will be identified by the contractors. - No borrow area will be opened without the prior permission from the local administrative bodies like Village Panchayats, State Department of Irrigation, Agriculture and State Environment Impact Assessment Authority. - Reclamation of borrow area shall be mandatory and will be included in the agreement made with the construction contractor. - Borrow pits may be located at least 1 km away from the villages and settlements. - All borrow pits may be reclaimed: - - The quarry and borrow area should be reclaimed back.
-The pits formed shall be backfilled by construction waste and site shall be stabilized. - Spoils may be dumped with an overlay of stocked piled top soil with respect to MoEF/SPCB guidelines.
+In the event that such an occasion arises, the contractor has to obtain permission from the supervising engineer. - Sources of borrow areas will be identified by the contractors. - No borrow area will be opened without the prior permission from the local administrative bodies like Village Panchayats, State Department of Irrigation, Agriculture, clearance from Engineer and State Environment Impact Assessment Authority. - Reclamation of borrow area shall be mandatory and will be included in the agreement made with the construction contractor. - Borrow pits may be located at least 1 km away from the villages and settlements. - All borrow pits may be reclaimed: -

-- Borrow and quarry pits shall be reclaimed to the satisfaction of the landowner and use may be as per local requirement.
+- The quarry and borrow area should be reclaimed back.
+The pits formed shall be backfilled by construction waste and site shall be stabilized. - Spoils may be dumped with an overlay of stocked piled top soil with respect to MoEF/SPCB guidelines. - Borrow and quarry pits shall be reclaimed to the satisfaction of the landowner and use may be as per local requirement.
 Public lands may be developed as parks or picnic spots. - Landscaping of borrow and quarry area may be done, and the grasses, shrubs and tree species may be planted around the reclaimed area.
 Ornamental plants can also be planted on the access route. - Reclamation of borrow area may included in the agreement of the construction contractor.
+It is to be as per the conditions imposed in the grant of approval for excavating the earth.